The Screaming Skull: Reception and legacy

-The Screaming Skull was released in August 1958.
+The Screaming Skull was released in August 1958, on a double bill with Terror from the Year 5000.
 It was never registered with a copyright office, despite the presence of an onscreen copyright notice belonging to Madera Productions.
 As a result, it has seen many public domain DVD releases by video companies, such as Alpha Video, Echo Bridge Home Entertainment, and Mill Creek Entertainment.

 Erick Harper of DVD Verdict remarked that the film was "of questionable value" and opined it was a "truly awful example of drive-in cinema."
 He believed that the film was not "worth the time to watch."
 Leonard Maltin gave the film one and a half stars, calling it "dreary," but he believed that it became "reasonably eerie toward the end, with a twist that's actually a surprise."
 Authors Phil Hardy and Tom Milne wrote of the film: "Nicol, an actor here directing for the first time, lets the action spin out much too slackly, dissipating the grasp of moody tension he displayed in his unpretentiously excellent war movie, Three Came Back."

 Film historian Steven H. Scheuer graded the film one and a half stars, writing "Wife is terrorized by unexplainable happenings.
 Or is it inexplicable?
 Both describe the film."
 VideoHound's Golden Movie Retriever by Jim Craddock also gave the film one and a half stars, and TV Guide gave it two.
 Webber herself did not like the film, stating that "it didn't impress me" and she "wanted to throw up" after watching it.
 However, Nicol took a more positive stance, saying "I liked it.
 It had some nice dolly shots, a good atmosphere.
 So I was happy with that.
 It was a nice change from the films I'd been doing."